Testing energy-community & climate-resilient integrated paradigm for carbon neutrality and energy poverty shielding in MED city-port hinterlands

 - Coordinator: INSTITUTE FOR EUROPEAN ENERGY AND CLIMATE POLICY STICHTING (IEECP),

-- The JUSTEM project seeks to build regional capacities and involve citizens in the development of regional energy and climate plans to facilitate the transition of almost one million citizens living in energy poverty and almost 300 thousand jobs directly or indirectly related to coal or carbon-intensive industries (FR) | JUSTEM is assessing the problem of energy poverty in involved regions.
+- The JUSTEM project seeks to build regional capacities and involve citizens in the development of regional energy and climate plans to facilitate the transition of almost one million citizens living in energy poverty and almost 300 thousand jobs directly or indirectly related to coal or carbon-intensive industries (EN) | JUSTEM is assessing the problem of energy poverty in involved regions.
 Assessment provided by JUSTEM could be a good start base for regions involved in this project.
 JUSTEM is enabling capacity building of citizens and thus enhancing their involvement in the energy planning makes an adequate continuation to cope with the climate change.

 - @LINKING PARTNER: IRENA